 Generally management of network devices is carried out by monitoring or setting the value of a "Managed object(MO)".
 MOs are accessed by SNMP.
 The traditional SNMP-based network management adopts manager-agent management framework.
 Agents that employ MIBs are monitored by a manager or managers using SNMP.
-Fig. 1-(a) shows the overview of this framework.
-Fig. 1-(b) describes two additionally needed extensions, to take into consideration the inherent dynamic nature of location and the instable nature of network reachability.
+Fig.1-(a) shows the overview of this framework.
+Fig.1-(b) describes two additionally needed extensions, to take into consideration the inherent dynamic nature of location and the instable nature of network reachability.

 First, for all practical purposes, the scope of the concept of location in traditional network management has been limited to the "sysLocation" in the MIB-II [3] that is the MO provided static descriptive value.
 The traditional MIB-II is insufficient for managing dynamic nature of location because the location of a device changes dynamically in networks that support mobility.
-So the new MIB should be aware of inherent dynamic nature of location of the mobile device, and how to monitor and track the device locations monitored continuously especially in MobileIPv6/NEMO environment.
-In section 2.3 we consider about how to monitor the location of the mobile devices.
+So the new MIB should be aware of inherent dynamic nature of location of devices.
+Thus location-aware MIBs will be needed.
+Main concern is the concept of location of the mobile device, and how to monitor and track the device locations monitored continuously especially in MobileIPv6/NEMO environment.
+In section 2.3 we consider how to monitor the location of mobile devices.

 The second need is to overcome the instable nature of network reachability.
 Monitoring process is crucial for many types of management information, because the change in the values of the MOs with time is of key interest.
 Monitoring performance of mobility protocols, mobile devices and applications on the devices is an important aspect of network management.
 Location information also should be monitored.
 It is important to carry out periodical and continuous polling precisely.
 But the wide fluctuation of the response time between the manager and the agents caused by roaming of the device is unavoidable.
-The transient failure of wireless links will cause many packet losses.
-SNMP polling suffers from lots of polling timeout and they degrade the quality of collected management information.
+The transient failure of wireless links will cause large number of packet losses.
+SNMP polling suffers from several polling timeout and they degrade the quality of collected management information.
 It is difficult to maintain a simplified monitoring process.
 Monitoring process should be more intelligent to overcome instability of the reachability.
 In section 2.4 we consider about this problem and propose a novel technology for continuous device monitoring over an instable network.